-This two-year program is designed for those with a university degree and is available in both Edmonton and in Camrose.
-Methods of instruction are varied and include the use of Context-Based Learning (CBL).
+This two-year program is designed for those with a university degree and is available in both Edmonton and Camrose

 - (1) The curriculum is designed to be taken over two calendar years.
 Application for an extension to the program must be submitted to the Student Advisor.
-With approval, students have three years to complete the requirements for this program. - (2) Students are responsible for the completeness and accuracy of their registrations.
+With approval, students have up to three years to complete the requirements for this program. - (2) Students are responsible for the completeness and accuracy of their registrations.
 Particular care should be exercised regarding prerequisite courses.
-Students are responsible for adjustments in registration made necessary by reexamination results. - (3) Edmonton site students may be assigned to clinical placements anywhere in the Greater Edmonton area or as far away as 150 kilometers.
+Students are responsible for adjustments in registration made necessary by reexamination results. - Edmonton site students may be assigned to clinical placements anywhere in the greater Edmonton area or as far away as 150 kilometers.
 Camrose site students may be assigned to clinical placements in Camrose or as far away as 150 kilometers.
-Students are responsible for their transportation to practice placements and for the costs of travel and accommodations. - (4) Students must purchase a stethoscope, penlight and a lab coat.
-A uniform will be required later in the program. - (5) Clinical practice may include shift and weekend rotations.
+Students are responsible for their transportation to practice placements and for the costs of travel and accommodations. - Students must purchase a stethoscope, penlight and a lab coat.
+A uniform will be required later in the program. - Clinical practice may include shift and weekend rotations.